Did the Supreme Court issue a major immigration ruling under false pretenses?

 But buried at the end of the draft memo is another explosive proposal involving the administration’s strategy for the upcoming Supreme Court case over whether detained immigrants have a right to bond hearings.
 The court ruled largely in the administration’s favor in February—but the memo suggests that it could have done so under false pretenses.

 The memo states that DHS could rescind a 2009 policy that directs Immigration and Customs Enforcement to release, or “parole,” asylum-seekers from detention if they are not threats to public safety or flight risks.
-Instead, ICE would subject asylum-seekers who arrive at officials ports of entry to mandatory detention that can last for months or years.
+Instead, ICE would subject asylum-seekers who arrive at official ports of entry to mandatory detention that can last for months or years.

 But that’s not what the administration had told the Supreme Court or the public.
 On February 20, 2017, DHS Secretary John Kelly wrote that the parole directive “shall remain in full force and effect.”
 The next day, the Justice Department touted Kelly’s position in a brief submitted to the Supreme Court, arguing that the administration was already doing more than enough to allow for immigrants to be released from detention.